Discover Hue Cuisine: A Royal Journey Through Vietnam’s Ancient Flavors

 Tomb of Emperor Khai Dinh

-Hue Royal Cuisine: Fit for an Emperor
+Hue Cuisine: Fit for an Emperor

 2. Banh Nam – Steamed Flat Dumplings